dullroar/ten-steps-to-linux-survival/README.md

 So, both hard and soft links can have some interesting side effects if you think about them.
 For one, if you are backing things up, then you may get duplicates in your backup set.
 In fact, with hard links you will, by definition, unless the backup software is very smart and doing things like de-duplication.

 But even with soft links if everything just blindly followed them you could also get duplicates where you didn't want them, or even circular references.
 Also, the pointers in the soft link files are not evaluated until a command references them.
-Note that the following is perfectly legal with soft links, but may not give the results you expect - think about the current working directory shown by `pwd` in the following, and what the effects of the ***relative paths*** as the sample progresses:
+Note that the following is perfectly legal with soft links, but may not give the results you expect - think about the current working directory shown by `pwd` in the following, and the effects of the ***relative paths*** as the sample progresses:

 ``` bash
 ~ $ cd Foo